-Doctors may detect swollen or enlarged lymph nodes during a routine examination.
-Swollen lymph nodes that result from minor infections or insect bites typically do not require medical attention.
-However, your doctor may monitor and recheck your swollen lymph nodes after a few weeks.
-If your lymph nodes remain swollen or increase in size, your doctor may order a lymph node biopsy to look for evidence of a chronic infection, immune disorder, cancer, or a malignancy.
+Your doctor may find swollen or enlarged lymph nodes during a routine examination.
+Swollen lymph nodes that result from minor infections or insect bites typically don’t require medical care.
+However, to rule out other problems, your doctor may monitor and check your swollen lymph nodes.

-A lymph node biopsy is an outpatient procedure that can be performed at a hospital, in a doctor’s office, or in other medical facilities.
-A surgeon can remove the entire lymph node or take a tissue sample from the swollen lymph node.
-Once the sample is removed, it is sent to a pathologist, who examines the lymph node or tissue sample under a microscope
+With a lymph node biopsy, your doctor may remove the entire lymph node, or take a tissue sample from the swollen lymph node.
+Once the doctor removes the node or sample, they send it to a pathologist in a lab, who examines the lymph node or tissue sample under a microscope.

 There are three ways to perform a lymph node biopsy.

-This procedure takes approximately 10 minutes.
-While lying on an examination table, your doctor cleans the biopsy site and applies medication to numb the area.
-The doctor inserts a fine needle into your lymph node and removes a small cell sample.
-The doctor then removes the needle and applies a bandage.
+This procedure takes about 10 to 15 minutes.
+While you’re lying on an examination table, your doctor will clean the biopsy site and apply medication to numb the area.
+Your doctor will insert a fine needle into your lymph node and remove a sample of cells.
+They’ll then remove the needle and put a bandage on the site.

 There are risks involved with any type of surgical procedure.
-Risks from a lymph node biopsy include:
+Most of the risks of the three types of lymph node biopsy are similar.
+Notable risks include:

 - tenderness around the biopsy site

 Infection is relatively rare and can be treated with antibiotics.
-Numbness can occur if the biopsy is being performed in close proximity to nerves.
-Any numbness normally disappears within a couple of months.
+Numbness can occur if the biopsy is done near nerves.
+Any numbness typically disappears within a couple of months.

 - intense pain